Hackers (film): Plot

 At school, Dade becomes part of a group of hackers: Ramon "The Phantom Phreak" Sanchez, Emmanuel "Cereal Killer" Goldstein, Paul "Lord Nikon" Cook (named for his photographic memory), Joey Pardella (a novice hacker without an alias and the youngest member) and Kate "Acid Burn" Libby – the hacker who kicked him out of the TV station earlier.

-Joey, out to prove his skills, breaks into "The Gibson", an Ellingson Mineral Corporation supercomputer.
-While downloading a garbage file as proof of his feat, his mother disconnects his computer leaving him with a fragmented file.
+Joey, out to prove his skills, breaks into a "Gibson" supercomputer owned by the Ellingson Mineral Corporation.
+While he is downloading a garbage file as proof of his feat, his mother disconnects his computer, leaving him with a fragmented file.
 However, his intrusion has been noticed and brought to the attention of computer security officer Eugene "The Plague" Belford, a former hacker.
 Plague realizes the garbage file being downloaded is a worm he himself inserted to defraud Ellingson.
 Claiming the file is the code to the "Da Vinci" computer virus that will capsize the company's oil tanker fleet, and pretending the hackers are to blame, he enlists the US Secret Service to recover the file.
-In fact, The Plague had inserted the "Da Vinci" virus as a red herring to cover for his worm.
+In fact, Plague had inserted the "Da Vinci" virus as a red herring to cover for his worm.

 Joey is arrested and his computer searched, but he had hidden the disk containing the file.
-Dade and Kate make a bet, with Dade choosing a date with Kate should he win, and Kate having Dade perform menial computing tasks if she prevails.
+Dade and Kate make a bet, with Dade choosing a date with Kate should he win, and Kate having Dade "be her slave" if she prevails.
 The hacking duel is to harass Secret Service Agent Richard Gill who was involved in Joey's arrest.
 After various hacks including canceling Gill's credit cards, creating a personal ad in his name, fabricating a criminal record, and changing his payroll status to "deceased", the duel remains a tie.

 Released on bail, Joey reveals the disk to Phreak who is arrested the next day and informs Kate the disk is hidden in a bathroom at school.
 Kate and Cereal Killer ask for Dade's help which he refuses as he has a record.
 He copies the disk so they have un-tampered evidence.
-Determining that Dade did not hack into Ellingson, The Plague sends him a powerful laptop with a request that he join him.
+Determining that Dade did not hack into Ellingson, Plague sends him a powerful laptop with a request that he join him.
 He later threatens to have Dade's mother incarcerated with a manufactured criminal record.
-At this, Dade agrees to deliver Kate's copy of the disk.
+At this, Dade agrees to deliver a copy of the disk.